JGQH/jgqh-cms/README.md

 - ***\*No image yet\****

 ## To-Do
-- Login
-- Edit Supabase content
+- Refactor current method of editing
 - API Endpoints
 - Connect API to Supabase